You can use Open Geospatial Consortium (OGC) services that are available on the web, such as WMS and WMTS services, when using ArcGIS Pro.

 The Layers tab displays all the members of the WMS service.
 When the Select the sublayers to include option is selected, you can move the sublayers you want to display from the List of all layers list to the Ordered sublayers to include list.
 Information provided by the WMS server for each WMS layer is displayed when you hover over a WMS layer in one of the lists.
 You can change the layer drawing order by moving sublayers up or down in the list.

 The Display tab allows you to change the properties of the WMS service.
 For example, you can change the background color or make the background color transparent.
 You can also define the image format type that you would like to request from the WMS service.
 Some WMS servers support additional map parameters that are specific to the WMS server itself.
 You can add and remove these parameters in the Custom request parameters list.
-ArcGIS Pro will not validate the settings to ensure that the service is honoring these map parameters.
+ArcGIS Pro does not validate the settings to ensure that the service is honoring these map parameters.

 For other layer types, you can change common properties of the layer such as transparency and visibility range, or swipe the layer using the ribbon contextual tab.